 - 4 ounces thinly sliced salami, optional

-- To make the pesto: Add the kale, lemon juice, Parmesan, garlic, sunflower seeds, and ¼ cup olive oil to the bowl of a food processor or blender.
+- To make the pesto: Add the kale or spinach, lemon juice, Parmesan, garlic, sunflower seeds, and ¼ cup olive oil to the bowl of a food processor or blender.
 Process until smooth, stopping to scrape down the sides as needed, and adding more olive oil as needed to make a smooth consistency.
-(If your blender came with a stick, use it to help press the kale down!)
+(If your blender came with a stick, use it to help press the down!)

 - Preheat the oven to 400° F and grease a muffin tin.Use your hands to stretch the dough into an 11×16-inch rectangle on a piece of parchment paper.

 - Spread enough pesto over the dough to cover, then sprinkle on the mozzarella.
 Add salami if using.
 Starting on one long side, roll the dough up carefully.

 - Use a serrated knife to cut into 12 even slices.
 Place each slice into a prepared muffin cup, and bake for 18-20 minutes until the dough is baked through, the cheese is melted, and the tops are golden.
 Remove from pan, using a knife around the edges if needed, and let cool slightly before serving.